 The organization of a meet is crucial to hosting a safe, meaningful and financial viable meet.
 Depending on the meet, an Event Organizer (no formal certifications), a Meet Coordinator (certified Levels 1-3) and/or a Competitors Steward (certified Levels 3-5) may be responsible for organizing the meet.

-Meets can be sanctioned under a BCSSA Sanction (Regional Sanction or Provincial Sanction) and an SSC Sanction.
+Meets can be sanctioned under a BCSSA Sanction and/or an SSC Sanction.
 More information about SSC Sanctions can be found on the SSC website.
 To apply for a BCSSA Sanction:

 - Please read the Sanction Overview before applying for a BCSSA Sanction.

 - BCSSA will email a Sanction Certificate.
 The Sanction Certificate is a guarantee between the event organizer(s) and BCSSA that the competition will operate according to SSC and/or BCSSA standards and procedures.

 - Email the Competitions Committee to have the event added to the BCSSA Events & Results calendar.
 Dates should be added as soon as they are known.

 - All sanctioned meet registration forms must include the following statement and corresponding check box: “I have read and agree to the BCSSA Concussion Protocol”.
 The BCSSA Concussion Protocol can be found on the Safety webpage.